 from “Do You Know?
 God Has Done a Great Thing Among Men” in The Word Appears in the Flesh

-The work and all that man sees of God on earth are supernatural.
-What you behold with your eyes and what you hear with your ears are all of the supernatural, for His work and His words are incomprehensible and unattainable to man.
+When God comes to earth, His work and all that man sees of Him are supernatural.
+What you behold with your eyes and what you hear with your ears are all supernatural, for His work and His words are incomprehensible and unattainable to man.
 If something of heaven is brought to earth, how can it be anything but supernatural?
-The mysteries of the kingdom of heaven were brought to earth, mysteries that were incomprehensible and unfathomable to man, that were too wondrous and wise—were they not all of the supernatural? … What work done by the incarnate God this day is not of the supernatural?
-His words are incomprehensible and unattainable to you, and His work can be done by no man.
-What is in His understanding cannot be understood by man, and neither can man know where His knowledge is from.
-Some say, “I too am ordinary such as You, how is it that I do not know what You know?
+When the mysteries of the kingdom of heaven are brought to earth, mysteries that are incomprehensible and unfathomable to man, that are too wondrous and wise—are they not all supernatural? … Consider the work done by the incarnate God in the present day: What aspect of it is not supernatural?
+His words are incomprehensible and unattainable to you, and the work He does can be done by no man.
+What He understands man has no way of understanding, and as for His knowledge, man knows not whence it comes.
+There are some who say, “I too am ordinary in the same way as You are, but how is it that I do not know what You know?
 I am older and richer in experience, yet how can You know of that which I do not?”
-All of this is unattainable to man.
-There are even those who wonder: “None truly know of the work that was carried out in Israel; how come You know?
+All of this, as far as man is concerned, is something that man has no way of attaining.
+Then there are those who say: “No one knows of the work that was carried out in Israel; how come You know?
 Even the Bible expositors can offer no explanation; how come You know?”
 Are these not all matters of the supernatural?
-He has not experienced any wonders, yet He knows all and the word comes to Him with the greatest of ease.
-Is this not of the supernatural?
-His work exceeds that which is attainable to the flesh.
-Such work simply cannot be achieved by the thinking of any of flesh and is utterly inconceivable to the mind and reasoning of man.
+He has encountered no wonders, yet He knows all and the word comes to Him with the greatest of ease.
+Is this not supernatural?
+His work transcends that which flesh can attain to.
+It is unattainable to the thought of any man with a body of flesh and utterly inconceivable to the reasoning of the mind of man.
 Though He has never read the Bible, He understands the work of God in Israel.
 And though He stands on earth as He speaks, He speaks of the mysteries of the third heaven.
-When man looks at these words, a feeling overcomes man, “Is this not the language of the third heaven?”
-Are these not all matters that exceed what can be achieved by normal man?
+When man reads these words, this feeling will overcome him: “Is this not the language of the third heaven?”
+Are these not all matters that exceed what a normal man is capable of achieving?

 from “The Mystery of the Incarnation (1)” in The Word Appears in the Flesh